 Answer: This word comes from the Greek term gnosis (Strong's Concordance #G1108, translated as the word 'science' in the KJV version of 1Timothy 6:20) which means 'knowledge.'
 Christian Gnosticism had its earliest beginnings in the reformation of the Greek religion beginning back in the sixth and fifth centuries B.C.
 It did not become a significant religious and philosophical movement until around 100 A.D. in the Roman Empire.

 Gnosticism believed that secret esoteric (which means only understood by a few) knowledge was the source for salvation.
 Only those considered special were to have it.
 This theory does not make any sense, since Christians are to proclaim the Gospel to everyone, even when the people hearing it do not accept it (see Matthew 28:18 - 20, Philippians 1:15 - 18, Romans 10:12 - 15).

 In addition, some version of reincarnation or the transmigration of souls is involved in Gnosticism.
 This teaching is contrary to the Bible, which states the dead are dead (unconscious) and do not know anything which refutes the concept of an immortal soul.
 Eternal life is only gained through a resurrection (see Ecclesiastes 9:5 - 6, 10, 1Corinthians 15:16 - 19).
 We did not have any prior lives so life is a single one-way trip.

-Gnostics were radical dualists, and believed matter was intrinsically evil and spirit good.
-This goes way too far.
+Those who believed this teaching were radical dualists, and thought matter was intrinsically evil and spirit good.
+This goes excessively far.
 The author C.S.
 Lewis observed that God likes matter since He created it.
 The flesh is only evil if we choose to violate God's law, such as concerning having sex outside of marriage.